jake-knerr/chess/README.md

 **Global styles are applied to elements across the entire document.**

-A global is not intended to be applied to specific content.
-When creating styling intended for specific content, use components, which are detailed later in the section titled "Components."
+A global is not intended to be applied to specific content that will definitely only appear once in the application.
+When creating styling intended for such content, use components, which are detailed later in the section titled "Components."

-Globals are useful to prevent declaring the same styles repeatedly.
+Globals are useful to prevent declaring the same styles repeatedly and for repeated default styling.

 > Why only permit type, or universal selectors in globals?
 Since globals apply default styling document-wide, more specific styling should easily override them.
 Type, attribute, and universal selectors have low CSS specificity; class based rules defined later in the document can easily override them.